Best for: Everything!

-The best, and most practical, time to explore the enormous Pantanal is during the drier May-November period.
-And as July-August tend to be the busiest months, opt for September-October, to see wildlife crowds rather than human ones.
+The best, and most practical, time to explore the enormous Pantanal is during the drier May to November period.
+And as July to August tend to be the busiest months, opt for September to October, to see wildlife crowds rather than human ones.

 Not least of these is the jaguar – the Pantanal is the world’s best place to spot these often elusive cats; spend a week making forays from Porto Jofre between July and October and your odds of seeing one are high.